FIDATA/infrastructure/README.md

 *	Ruby & Bundler (~> 1.14, tested with 1.15.4)
 *	Python 3 & [Pipenv](http://pipenv.org/)

-Before start you have to install required gems, packages, plugins and cookbooks:
+All other build tools (gems, packages, plugins and cookbooks) are installed by Gradle.
+You have to do this after repository clone:
 ```
-./gradlew prerequisitesInstall
+./gradlew buildToolsInstall
 ```

 When necessary you can check locked versions for updates with:
 ```
-./gradlew prerequisitesOutdated
+./gradlew buildToolsOutdated
 ```
 and update them with:
 ```
-./gradlew prerequisitesUpdate
+./gradlew buildToolsUpdate
 ```

 NOTE: Update of gems with exact version constraint (e.g. Chef)